muldjord/skyscraper/docs/CLIHELP.md

 This option is deprecated!
 Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
 This option will remain functional for the time being, but will eventually be removed completely.
 Please migrate as soon as possible.

 ### --fromfile &lt;FILENAME&gt;
 Using this option is the equivalent to adding a bunch of filenames to work on directly on the commandline.
 It reads one line at a time from `<FILENAME>` and adds them to the queue of files to work on.
-This is very useful in conjunction with the `--cache edit` option or `--cache report` option or if you want to regather data just for those files using `-s <SCRAPING MODULE>`.
+This is very useful in combination with the `--cache edit` option or if you want to refresh data for just those files using `-s <SCRAPING MODULE>`.

+NOTE!
+The `--cache report` option creates files that are directly usable with the `--fromfile` option.

 ###### Example(s)
 ```